Staying motivated is a challenge at the best of times.

-What motivates us is intensely personal.
-For entrepreneurs this is even more true.
-There are fewer sources of external motivation (like a boss’ deadlines or employee payroll) and, as you create a business out of nothing, there’s more reliance on being self-motivated.
+What motivates us is intensely personal, which is even more true for entrepreneurs.
+There are fewer sources of external motivation (like a boss’s deadlines or employee payroll), and as you create a business out of nothing, there’s more reliance on being self-motivated.

 1. Access passion